-General visibility Population Mitigation potential Views into the sub-area from: Hares Lane(B2146): Views from an elevated position in a south direction, across farmland down to Common Lane and the Research Establishment Southern edge of South Downs National Park: Lack of hedgerows allows views into sub-area Common Road: View to the north across sub-area to the edge of the SDNP and beyond Cheesemans Lane: Open views to the west across farmland and parkland, become more limited to the south West Ashling Road: Short views to edge of sub-area PRoW: To the north of Common Road, there are two PRoW which align the boundary of this sub-area, which permit a range of views, depending on intervening vegetation.
-The eastern PRoW at its northern end becomes more enclosed Towards the southmost section the views from the PRoW become more enclosed by the mature woodland and vegetation character Types of viewers: Vehicle users Walkers Horse riders Residents Workers Opportunities for mitigation and landscape compatibility of mitigation: To the north of Common Road, the landscape is an open arable landscape with no hedgerow structure (permitting long views up to the SDNP), therefore there is no existing vegetation structure for mitigation planting to build on, Views out of the sub-area to: South Downs National Park Magnitude of viewers (level of use and popularity): Busy roads with vehicle users Workers at Research Establishment Impacts of mitigation: General loss of rural character throughout
+General visibility Population Mitigation potential Views into the sub-area from: Types of viewers: Opportunities for mitigation and landscape Hares Lane(B2146): Views from an elevated Vehicle users compatibility of mitigation: position in a south direction, across farmland down Walkers To the north of Common Road, the landscape to Common Lane and the Research Establishment Horse riders is an open arable landscape with no Southern edge of South Downs National Park: Lack Residents hedgerow structure (permitting long views up of hedgerows allows views into sub-area Workers to the SDNP), therefore there is no existing Common Road: View to the north across sub-area vegetation structure for mitigation planting to to the edge of the SDNP and beyond build on, Cheesemans Lane: Open views to the west across farmland and parkland, become more limited to the south West Ashling Road: Short views to edge of sub- area PRoW: To the north of Common Road, there are two PRoW which align the boundary of this sub- area, which permit a range of views, depending on intervening vegetation.
+The eastern PRoW at its northern end becomes more enclosed Towards the southmost section the views from the PRoW become more enclosed by the mature woodland and vegetation character Views out of the sub-area to: Magnitude of viewers (level of use and popularity): Impacts of mitigation: South Downs National Park Busy roads with vehicle users General loss of rural character throughout

-General visibility Population Mitigation potential

-Areas of open countryside (Sub-area 65 (north east) and sub-area 67 (east)) Local residents and visitors to the SDNP North of Common Road: Loss of open character and open setting of SDNP South of Common Road: Loss of open parkland

-Does the sub-area form part of a skyline?
-Visual perceptions (activity and expectations of

-Yes local visual receptors): Adjacent SDNP high expectation of scenic beauty
+General visibility Population Mitigation potential Areas of open countryside (Sub-area 65 (north east) and sub-area 67 (east)) Workers at Research Establishment Local residents and visitors to the SDNP North of Common Road: Loss of open character and open setting of SDNP South of Common Road: Loss of open parkland Does the sub-area form part of a skyline?
+Yes Visual perceptions (activity and expectations of local visual receptors): Adjacent SDNP high expectation of scenic beauty Panoramic views: From the north, long open views down to the south and beyond Landmark features: None Sensitivity score: High Sensitivity score: Medium/high Sensitivity score: Medium/high Visual sensitivity score: Medium/high Additional comments:

-Panoramic views:

-From the north, long open views down to the south and beyond

-Landmark features:

-None

-Sensitivity score: Sensitivity score: Sensitivity score:

-High Medium/high Medium/high

-Visual sensitivity score:

-Medium/high

-Additional comments: